 The Division of Juvenile Justice (DJJ) is a detention and rehabilitation system for California’s most serious juvenile offenders.
 Formerly called the California Youth Authority, DJJ is part of California’s Department of Corrections and Rehabilitation.
-Its correctional facilities are the closest thing to adult prison in the juvenile system.1

 In this article, our California Juvenile Criminal Defense Attorneys will highlight some of the most important things to know about the Division of Juvenile Justice and DJJ facilities.
 We cover: